 - I used white flour, but you can also use whole wheat.
 I would add about 2-3 extra tablespoons of milk if you go that route, but the sweet potato will keep it extra moist still.

-Okay so tell me – what vegetable do your kids struggle with?
+So, tell me – what vegetable do your kids struggle with?
 Do you have a healthy food you adore?
 Let me know in the comments!

 Got a picky eater?